The National Bal Bhavan Was Envisioned By Chacha Nehru As A Holistic Place For Kids

-The first Prime Minister of independent India, Pandit Jawaharlal Nehru, lovingly called ‘Chacha Nehru’ by children, dreamed of a place for the children of India, where they could realize their creative potential and indulge in their favourite extra-curricular activities.
+The first Prime Minister of independent India, Pandit Jawaharlal Nehru, lovingly called ‘Chacha Nehru’ by children, dreamed of a place for the children of India, where they could realise their creative potential and indulge in their favourite extra-curricular activities.
 In order to achieve these objectives, the Bal Bhavan and National Children’s Museum was established in 1956.

 Picture Credits: Suraj Pathak

 In the beginning, Bal Bhavan was located at Turkman Gate, in a humble tin shed and since then, in the last 50 years, it has taken great leaps and is presently located at Kotla Road, Daryaganj near ITO.
 Originally, the Bal Bhavan Trust and National Children’s Museum were two separate entities with defined tasks; however, in 1962 the two institutions were merged together and the integrated institution now is known as Bal Bhavan And National Children’s Museum.
 The museum has been conceived keeping in mind the vital role it can play in the development of children’s psychology and a holistic outlook of the world around.